hugopiramide/hello-javascript/README.md

 Here are some of the projects included in this repo:

+- ✅ [Lights game](https://github.com/hugopiramide/hello-javascript/tree/main/ejercicioJavaScriptHCD) - Game table, you have to fill the board with lights
 - ✅ [To-Do List](https://github.com/hugopiramide/hello-javascript/tree/main/workToDos) – A simple task manager with add/remove functionality
 - ✅ [Speech Detection](https://github.com/hugopiramide/hello-javascript/tree/main/speechDetection) – Web simple voice recognation
+- ✅ [Guess the word](https://github.com/hugopiramide/hello-javascript/tree/main/guess-the-word) - Guess the words in Spanish

 > 🔹 Some of these were done as part of classwork, while others were side projects I created to challenge myself.